Second-City-Prints/wearescp/confirmation_resend.md

         .then(response => response.json())
         .then(data => {
             if (data.success) {
-                message.innerHTML = 'Request receieved!
-If your information is correct, you will receive another order confirmation email shortly.';
+                message.innerHTML = 'Request received!
+Our system will re-send your order confirmation email shortly, so long as the info you provided matches an order in our system.<br><br>Please make sure to check your spam and promotions folders as well.';
             } else {
                 console.log(data.error, data.error == "slow down")
                 switch(data.error) {